LeBron James and More Than a Vote ask “You with us?” in fight for voting rights

 It also coincides with House Democrats in Washington passing legislation that seeks to significantly counter voter suppression moves by the Republican-led states.

-James’s line about hashtags and black squares underlines More Than a Vote’s mission to be a significant and ongoing part of the effort to erode voting rights, particularly of Black Americans.
+James’s line about hashtags and black squares underlines More Than a Vote’s mission to be a significant and ongoing part of the effort to protect voting rights, particularly of Black Americans.
 While it is capable of hard-hitting creative PSAs such as this—and its response ad to the mob storming the U.S. Capitol on January 6—it backs up that talk with plenty of walk.
 The organization, led by executive director Addisu Demissie, partnered with the NAACP Legal Defense Fund to recruit 40,000 poll workers for the presidential election, helped get 23 out of 30 NBA teams to use their arenas or practice facilities as voting sites, and partnered with Lyft in Georgia to give free rides to the polls for people looking to vote in the early-voting period for the Senate runoff elections.

 As the battle around voting rights and voter suppression continues, “Look What We Did” is a bold statement of intent.
 As James says, “It’s always been more than a vote.
 It’s a fight that’s just getting started.”